jhudsl/tidyversecourse/docs/02-get-data.md

 ## 3 Andy              NA Toy Owner
 ```

 When exporting and importing to and from all foreign statistical formats it's important to realize that the conversion will generally be less than perfect.
 For simple data frames with numerical data, the conversion should work well.
-However, when there are a lot of missing data, or different types of data that perhaps a given statistical software package may not recognize, it's always important to check the output to make sure it contains all of the information that you expected to be there.
+However, when there are a lot of missing data, or different types of data that perhaps a given statistical software package may not recognize, it's always important to check the output to make sure it contains all of the information that you expected.

 ## Images

 Only a few decades ago, analyzing a large dataset of images was not feasible for most researchers.
 Many didn't even think of images as data.
 But, there is so much we can get from analyzing image data.
-Although we will not study images processing techniques in this lesson, let's look at one example that give us an idea of how image data can be used.
+Although we will not study images processing techniques in this lesson, let's look at one example that gives us an idea of how image data can be used.

 Within Google Maps there is a Street View feature that allows panoramic views from positions along many streets in the world.
 One of the things you may notice if you're looking around on Google Maps' street view is that for many streets in the world you do not only see houses; you are also able to see cars.